What is a Nursing Brain Sheet?

 What is a Nursing Report Sheet?

-A nursing report sheet is exactly what it sounds like.
-It’s a customized sheet that contains important information regarding the patient and their medical history.
+A nursing report sheet is a customized reference that contains essential information regarding the patient and their medical history.

 How Nurses Use Brain Sheets

-Essentially, it is used to tell you the “down and dirty” about your patient.
-While every nurse should be going through their patient’s charts at the beginning of the shift and then throughout the shift, a nursing report sheet can be used to keep tasks and “to-do’s” organized.
+Brain sheets relay the “down and dirty” about your patient.
+While every nurse should review their patient’s charts at the beginning of and throughout their shift, a nursing report sheet helps keep tasks and “to-do’s” organized.

 How Hospitals Use Them

-Some hospitals will have one nursing report sheet that will get updated each shift with a specific patient, while others hospitals will expect nurses to write a new report sheet with each shift.
+Some hospitals have one nursing report sheet that is updated every shift with a specific patient.
+Other hospitals expect nurses to write a new report sheet with each shift.

-Report sheets may go with the patient when transferred between units and are ultimately discarded when the patient is discharged.
+Report sheets may travel with the patient when transferred between units and are ultimately discarded when the patient is discharged.

 How to Create a Nursing Brain Sheet

-What’s included on a nursing report sheet varies depending on the hospital, unit, and the individual.
-It will depend on the expectations and policies of the hospital, and it’s important to speak to the nurse educator to determine the unit’s best practices.
+What’s included on a nursing report sheet varies depending on the hospital, unit, and individual.
+It will depend on the expectations and policies of the hospital, and it’s crucial to speak to the nurse educator to determine the unit’s best practices.

 • Patient Information, including name, date of birth, room number